When can I enroll in a Medicare Prescription Drug Plan?

 - Medicare's AEP begins October 15, and ends December 7 of each year.
 The choices you make generally take effect January 1 of the following year.
 During AEP you may:

-- Switch from a Medicare Advantage Plan that does offer drug coverage to a Medicare Advantage Plan that does not offer drug coverage.
+- Switch Medicare Advantage Plans, including one that does offer drug coverage to a Medicare Advantage Plan that does not offer drug coverage.

 - Join a Medicare Prescription Drug Plan.

 - Switch from one Medicare Prescription Drug Plan to another Medicare Prescription Drug Plan.

 - Drop your Medicare prescription drug coverage completely.

 - Special Enrollment Period (SEP)